Pilgrimage | Lake / Backwaters

-Backwater trips in Vembanad Lake in Vaikom is a famous activity for tourists.
-Many tourists are coming to vaikom to enjoy backwater tour on traditional non mechanised kettuvallam, the narrow canals in vaikom are very beautiful.
-Vaikom villages are very authentic and one can see the traditional life styles of kerala people.
+Backwater trip in Vembanad Lake is a famous activity for tourists who visit Vaikom as part of Kumarakom tour packages.
+Many tourists are coming to Vaikom to enjoy a backwater tour on traditional non-mechanized kettuvallam.
+Vaikom village is very authentic and one can see the traditional lifestyle of Kerala people.
 Backwater trips usually start from Vaikom Boat Jetty & KTDC Jetty (adjacent to Vaikom jetty).

-The festival of Vaikom called Ashtami is very famous and it last for 12 days, which is held twice annually, in Kumbham (February-March) and Vrischikam (November-December) of which the latter is more popular.
+The festival of Vaikom called Ashtami is very famous and it lasts for 12 days.
+It is held twice annually, in Kumbham (February-March) and Vrischikam (November-December) of which the latter is more popular.

 The best time to visit Vaikom is during the months of November-January during the Ashtami festival.